 27. Pair Flat Colours With Black Patterns

-Mixing flat pops of colours and sharp black and white patterns can help you create a sharp and effective contrast.
-Check out how Anagrama have paired a pastel pink and mint colour with a sharp, thick, labyrinthine geometric pattern inspired by antique Mayan art to create an eye-catching and memorable effect.
-Not all of your patterns have to complement your colour scheme, consider creating a pattern that sharply contrasts it to create a really striking design.
+Mixing flat pops of colors and sharp black and white patterns can help you create a sharp and effective contrast.
+Check out how Anagrama have paired a pastel pink and mint color with a sharp, thick, labyrinthine geometric pattern inspired by antique Mayan art to create an eye-catching and memorable effect.
+Not all of your patterns have to complement your color scheme, consider creating a pattern that sharply contrasts it to create a really striking design.

 28. Enhance Your Image With Geometric Shapes